FAR 61.51 defines PIC time, but that's only part of the picture. The airlines

 depending on context.
 Luckily,

-you can keep the types of PIC time easily separated in ZuluLog, and report on
+you can keep the different types of PIC time easily separated in ZuluLog, and report on

 each as desired.

 The FAA has a more expansive definition of PIC time than the airlines do.